 Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 Geospatial data ingestion routinely encounters deeply nested payloads from municipal APIs, federal open-data portals, and third-party survey platforms.
 Normalizing these hierarchical structures into flat, relational, or columnar formats is a mandatory prerequisite for spatial indexing, downstream analysis, and compliance auditing.
-Nested JSON/GeoJSON Flattening operates as a discrete, high-precision transformation stage within broader Automated Attribute Transformation & ETL Workflows, requiring deterministic mapping logic, strict schema enforcement, and predictable fallback routing.
-This guide details the production implementation of a flattening module, emphasizing configuration-as-code, compliance alignment, and resource-efficient execution.
+Nested JSON/GeoJSON flattening operates as a discrete, high-precision transformation stage at the core of Automated Attribute Transformation & ETL Workflows, requiring deterministic mapping logic, strict schema enforcement, and predictable fallback routing.

-Hardcoded parsing routines introduce maintenance debt and schema drift vulnerabilities.
+Hardcoded parsing routines introduce maintenance debt and schema-drift vulnerabilities.
 The flattening stage must be driven by version-controlled YAML manifests that externalize all transformation logic.
-Each mapping rule defines a source dot-notation path (relative to properties), a target column identifier, a delimiter convention, an expected data type, and explicit mandatory/optional status.
+Each mapping rule declares a source dot-notation path (relative to properties), a target column identifier, a delimiter convention, an expected data type, and explicit mandatory/optional status.

 yaml